Howard Firby: Early life and military service

 Firby was born September 18, 1924, to Canadian parents in Montgomery, Alabama.
 He moved to Regina, Saskatchewan with his family when he was nine.
 He competed in track and field in his youth.
 Firby served as a WWII pilot in the Royal Canadian Air Force.
 He began swimming to rehabilitate his right leg that had been disabled from polio around 1944 when Firby was 20.
 Treating Firby's polio required hospitalization and eventually ended his service in the Royal Canadian Air Force.
 After returning home to Regina, Firby began swimming at a local YMCA as therapy for his leg.
 He heard of the Vancouver Swim Club while attending the Vancouver School of Art.

 Coaching

 According to one source, Firby may have coached swimming briefly at a small club in his hometown of Regina, Saskatchewan before moving to Vancouver, British Columbia.
 He worked as a lifeguard in Saskatoon, and was a competent swimmer.

-Vancouver Amateur Swimming Club
+Vancouver Amateur Swim Club

-Around 1948, after his military service, he moved to Vancouver, British Columbia where he swam for a period with the Vancouver Amateur Swimming Club, a large and highly competitive program.
+Around 1948, after his military service, he moved to Vancouver, British Columbia where he swam for a period with the Vancouver Amateur Swim Club, a large and highly competitive program.
 He began around 1948 as a volunteer and then an Assistant Coach at the Vancouver Club, where he was mentored by Head Coach Percy Norman, a Canadian Coach at both the 1932, and 1936 Olympics.
 When Norman died around 1954, Firby became Head Coach, serving in that role from 1954–1956.